alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 srun -p shared --mem=100G -c 4 -t 06:00:00 --pty /bin/bash
 ```

-<br>Stay on you home directory for Qiime2
+<br>Stay on you home directory for Qiime2 installation
 <br>Load anaconda module (this is already installed on the HPC for all users)
 ```
 module load lang/Anaconda3/2024.02-1